 We may be familiar with a specific VOC that is high in your results and be able to link it back to a specific product category.
-We can work with you to look at ingredient lists and information from safety data sheets to find the exact VOC source.
+We can work with you to look through ingredient lists and information from safety data sheets to find the exact VOC source.

 Not only will we help interpret the results, we’ll also provide you with reasonable solutions to correct the VOC problems.
-We won’t try to sell you any products like air cleaners, so you can trust the professional advice we provide has your best interest in mind.
+We won’t try to sell you any products like air cleaners, so you can trust that our professional advice has your best interest in mind.
 Although we don’t sell anything, we may recommend products to improve ventilation, such as an energy recovery ventilator (ERV) or a gas-phase air cleaner using activated carbon and other sorbent media.
 We may even help you find low-VOC cleaning and personal care products to control the source of VOCs, which is typically the best strategy.

 What does VOC testing cost?